icrc/openmrs-module-patientgrid/README.md

 # Patient Grid Module
-Provides an API for managing and evaluating a grid of data for a list of patients
+Provides an API for managing and evaluating a grid of data for a cohort of patients